ds-kiel/blueseer/README.md

 BlueSeer achieves an accuracy of up to 84% differentiating between 7 environments on resource-constrained devices, and requires only 12 ms for inference on a 64 MHz microcontroller-unit.

 To cite the paper, please use:
-> V. Poirot, O. Harms, H. Martens, O. Landsiedel.
+> V. Poirot, L. Harms, H. Martens, O. Landsiedel.
 "BlueSeer: AI-Driven Environment Detection via BLE Scans", in the Proceedings of the Design Automation Conference (DAC), 2022.

 ## Disclaimer
 > Although we tested the code extensively, BlueSeer is a research prototype that likely contain bugs.
 We take no responsibility for and give no warranties in respect of using the code.